 In many cases, concrete bollards can provide an incredibly high level of protection.
 Bumps and knocks from vehicles could cause very minor signs of wear.

 Therefore, they are often used in situations that demand collision protection from high-speed or incredibly heavy forces.
 The dense nature of a concrete bollard can often provide more robust defense than a steel bollard.

 Concrete bollards can withstand significant impacts but, as with steel, they can be destroyed if the force placed on them is significant.
 They are also incredibly heavy and often bulky; this makes them unsuitable for indoor use and in instances where safety system configurations may need to be adjusted and reorganized regularly.

 Polymer bollards are designed to handle impacts of specific weights and speeds.
 This makes them ideal for use in industrial and workplace settings.
 The flexible design allows them to absorb and disperse the force of an impact from a variety of vehicles.
 Unlike their rigid concrete or steel counterparts, polymer barriers are also designed to recover from an impact, eliminating the need for repairs or replacements.

-Their robust nature means they can handle heavy duty vehicles, such as forklift trucks and other materials handling vehicles operating at low speeds, or lighter vehicles, such as cars and vans, going slightly faster in locations like car parks and airports.
+Their robust nature means they can handle heavy-duty vehicles, such as forklift trucks and other material handling vehicles operating at low speeds, or lighter vehicles, such as cars and vans, going slightly faster in locations like parking lots, parking garage and airports.